-Contact your physician or seek emergency help if you experience any of the warning signs of blood clots:
+Contact your doctor or seek emergency help if you experience any of these symptoms of a blood clot:

-Contact your physician or seek emergency help if you experience any of the following warning signs of infection:
+Contact your physician or seek emergency help if you experience any of the following symptoms of infection:

 Spinal fusion is typically an effective treatment for certain spinal conditions.
 The healing process may take several months.
 Your symptoms and comfort level will gradually improve as you gain strength and confidence in your movements.
 And while the procedure might not relieve all of your chronic back pain, you should have a general reduction in pain.

-However, since the procedure changes how the spine works by immobilizing one portion of it.
-The areas above and below the fusion are at an increased risk for wear and tear and may become painful if they deteriorate and you may experience additional problems.
+However, since the procedure changes how the spine works by immobilizing one portion of it, the areas above and below the fusion are at an increased risk for wear and tear.
+They may become painful if they deteriorate and you may experience additional problems.

-Being overweight, inactive, or in poor physical condition, can put you at risk for more spinal problems.
+Being overweight, inactive, or in poor physical condition can also put you at risk for more spinal problems.
 Living a healthy lifestyle, with attention to diet and regular exercise, will help you achieve the best results.